EVerest/everest-core/docs/source/explanation/linux-yocto/building-yocto.rst

 https://docs.yoctoproject.org/dev/dev-manual/layers.html
 https://github.com/EVerest/meta-everest

-Then - in case you have not done it yet -, create a custom image file for your board that installs EVerest as well as all other tools you may want to have on your base system.
+Then - in case you have not done it yet - create a custom image file for your board that installs EVerest as well as all other tools you may want to have on your base system.
 This image can be based e.g. on *core-image-minimal*.
-Here is an example:
+Here is an an example from the BelayBox:

-TODO: verify yocto build for belaybox!

 .. code-block:: bitbake